Creative Community Fellows: New England

 Creative Community House

-Seven days on a breathtaking farm in Maine.
+Seven days at a holistic innovation hub in Maine.
 The perfect inspirational setting, ideal for concentration, creativity and collaboration.
 You’ll learn new skills and have time to apply them on-site.

 Launchpad

-Three-day retreat to rekindle your cohort connections and meet with key leaders in New England and propel your project forward.
+Three-day retreat with both cohorts present.
+Rekindle your cohort connections, forge new relationships, and meet with key leaders in New England to propel your project forward.

 Leadership Coaching